programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 What does this imply, to you, about the way that sentiment might be expressed within a professional e-mail context?
 How might you define your threshold values when the text expresses emotion in a more subtle or courteous manner?
 Do you think that sentiment analysis is an appropriate tool for our exploratory data analysis?

-Challenge Task: Try assigning replacing the contents of *message_text* with the following strings and re-running the program.
-Don't forget to surround each text with three single quotation marks when assigning it to the *message_text* variable (as in: message_text = '''some words''').
+Challenge Task: Try replacing the contents of *message_text* with the following strings and re-running the program.
+Don't forget to surround each text with three single quotation marks when assigning it to the *message_text* variable (as in: *message_text = '''some words'''*).
 Before running the program, guess what you think the sentiment analysis outcome will be: positive, or negative?
 How strongly positive or negative?

 ```
 Looks great.
 I think we should have a least 1 or 2 real time traders in Calgary.